-SKYWALK SAINT JOHN is a local attraction which includes a theatre, a rooftop deck and features the SKYWALK observation platform.
+SKYWALK Saint John is a local attraction including a theatre, a rooftop deck and the SKYWALK observation platform.

-The facility originally opened on August 16th, 1954 with much celebration as the “Saint John – Lancaster Tourist Bureau”.
+This facility opened on August 16th, 1954 with much celebration.
 It was proudly introduced as “ultra modern” and featured inclined glass windows and a rooftop observation deck.
-The entire roof is made of wood boards placed on edge and fastened together to form what is known as a “milled deck”.
+The entire roof is made of wood boards placed on edge and fastened together to form a “milled deck”.
 Milled decks are famous for their strength.
 The milled deck roof is supported by massive steel beams … some of which can be seen in the entrance area.
 The beams are supported by steel columns anchored to a 10″ monolithic concrete and steel foundation supported by bedrock.

 Rooftop access was formerly provided via a staircase on the outside wall near the fireplace.
 Walking a staircase located above the edge of a 110′ rock face would have been a scary experience in itself !

 In 1972 the “Chandelier Room” was added to the restaurant and a rooftop theatre built.